School of Arts and Humanities

 Doctoral Field Examinations

 After completing all the above requirements, students proceed to the doctoral field examinations, a sequence consisting of three written sections and one oral section.
 The examining committee, composed of three regular members of the faculty, oversees definition and preparation of the three examination fields within guidelines established by the program.
-At least seven days before the exams themselves, the faculty members submit examination questions to the Arts and Humanities office, which schedules and administers the examination.
+At least three business days before the exams themselves, the faculty members submit examination questions to the Arts and Humanities office, which schedules and administers the examination.
 The maximum time allowed for a student's completion of the examination sequence is twenty business days.

 Dissertation (18 semester credit hours minimum)